framesurge/perseus/docs/next/en-US/second-app.md

 The only difference between this and the last `Cargo.toml` we created is two new dependencies:

 -   [`serde`](https://serde.rs) -- a really useful Rust library for serializing/deserializing data
--   [`serde_json`](https://github.com/serde-rs/json) -- Serde's integration for JSON, which lets us pass around properties for more advanced pages in Perseus
+-   [`serde_json`](https://github.com/serde-rs/json) -- Serde's integration for JSON, which lets us pass around properties for more advanced pages in Perseus (you may not explicitly use this, but you'll need it as a dependency for some Perseus macros)

 The next thing to do is to create `index.html`, which is pretty much the same as last time: